jadekang0611/celebzoom/feedback.md

 -   JS shows mastery of important themes such as DOM manipulation and functional programming.
 -   Separation of concerns into multiple HTML, CSS and JS files.
 -   Use of technology not covered in class, including Firebase and Material Design.
+-   Use of Git Branches to manage feature development.
+Nice work here!

 ### Areas for Growth: